Novartis to seek lung treatment launch in Europe, Japan

-The drug, QVA149, combines Novartis's Onbrez and its other lung drug NVA237 as a two-in-one medicine that should allow Novartis to take on market leader GlaxoSmithKline.
+The drug, QVA149, combines Novartis's Onbrez and its other lung drug NVA237 as a two-in-one medicine that should allow Novartis to take on market leader GlaxoSmithKline (GSK.L).
 An application for approval in the United States is set to be filed at the end of next year, Novartis said.

 COPD causes breathing trouble and chronic coughing, and is sometimes fatal.
 It affects an estimated 210 million people worldwide and is predicted to be the third leading cause of death by 2020, Novartis said.